spxbhuhb/adaptive/doc/doc-main/doc/guides/application project source code organization.md

 # Source code organization

-Adaptive is a Kotlin/Multiplatform application development system.
 Applications built with Adaptive typically use Gradle as its build system.
 Adaptive projects use the standard directory structure of a Kotlin/Multiplatform project with some additions.

 The following directory structure demonstrates the usual convention of a single-module Adaptive project focusing on JVM and browser platforms.